AdamZaghloul/time-tracker/README.md

 ### Priority
 1. Lazyload the log data as sometimes it takes ~3s to load a year's worth of data.
 Looks like the api call is still ~100ms so the rate limiter may be populating the DOM.
 2. Add a loading spinner to the import data section.
 Large imports can hang with no feedback and feel broken.
+3. Update reporting so that weeks can contain prior/next month days.
+Currently a "week" can just be 31-MAR which is weird for analytics.
+Keep a week in the month and year its Monday falls on, but make sure the month and year have only their days.

 ### Nice to Have
 1. Don't call an API Post when there is no change to the input on a cell in the log or settings.